 The Portsmouth story

 The Diocese of Portsmouth is made up of 11,000 or so worshippers in 139 Church of England parishes.
 The diocese stretches from Emsworth in the east, to the River Hamble in the west, includes the Isle of Wight and goes all the way up to Blackmoor, north of Petersfield.
 Most notably, it is a coastal diocese with a Naval base, and an International Port with both commercial and tourist traffic.

 Working in Partnership

 The Diocese of Portsmouth is a member of the Hampshire and Isle of Wight Modern Slavery Partnership.
-Their vision is to make their area "a supportive place for victims and a hostile place for perpetrators of modern slavery”.
-Their objectives cover raising awareness of modern slavery, identifying and supporting victims and pursuing perpetrators of modern slavery, all enabled through working in partnership.
+Its vision is to make the area "a supportive place for victims and a hostile place for perpetrators of modern slavery”.
+Its objectives cover raising awareness of modern slavery, identifying and supporting victims and pursuing perpetrators of modern slavery, all enabled through working in partnership.

 Living by the seaside

 As we are an island nation, many of our dioceses border the sea, but the Diocese of Portsmouth is closely connected with it, thanks to a few factors.
 The diocesan cathedral is known as the Cathedral of the Sea, and is filled with many reminders of the ocean and those who travel or make their living on it.
 The diocese also includes the Isle of Wight, another (slightly smaller!) island.
 In 2017, the diocese held a training on slavery in the shipping industry, a persistent problem which we hope to work together to help tackle.

 Live, pray, serve is the motto of the Diocese of Portsmouth.
 It expresses how they seek to equip people to live as disciples of Christ; to pray, individually and together as worshipping communities; and to serve their local neighbourhoods and society together.